topdown/VVV-Dashboard/README.md

 * List hosts in VVV
   * Debug On/Off for WP sites
     * Show not installed if wp-config.php is missing
+  * Multisite detection and lists sub-sites under the parent host
   * WP Version for each host
   * Visit Site Link
   * Visit Admin Link